Hugo (game show): China

-In the People's Republic of China, Hugo was known as a "European troll".
-The show could not be broadcast live, and consequently also played remotely, because a 30-second delay was required by the authorities to cut off the feed in case if anyone said anything negative about the government.
+In the People's Republic of China, Hugo was known as a "European troll" and the participants played the games within the studio.
+The show could not be broadcast live, and consequently also could not be played remotely, because at least a 30-second delay was required by the authorities to cut off the feed in case if anyone said anything negative about the government.

+Colombia

+In Colombia, Hugo had his space between February 1999 and January 2001 as part of Franja Metro, the children's programming block of the Bogotá's local TV station Canal Capital.
+An animation of Hugo would talk with the hosts and the children who called the show to play the game.

 Croatia

-In Croatia, the show run for eight years between 1996 and 2004 on the public Croatian Radiotelevision (HRT).
+In Croatia, the show ran for eight years between 1996 and 2004 on the public Croatian Radiotelevision (HRT).
 Croatian Hugo was highly popular, in particular during the late 1990s at the time when it enjoyed an average viewership of 800,000.
-The program was presented by Boris Mirković, Ivana Plechinger and Kristijan Ugrina, with Hugo voiced by Ivo Rogulja.
-Its particularly iconic part was the taunt of Mordana (Scylla), Hajde, izaberi jedan broj, sigurno ćeš pogriješiti! ("Go on, choose a number, you will surely fail!").
+The program was presented by Boris Mirković, Ivana Plechinger and Kristijan Ugrina, with Hugo voiced by Ivo Rogulja and Scylla by Đurđa Ivezić.
+Its particularly iconic part was the taunt of Mordana (Scylla): Hajde, izaberi jedan broj, sigurno ćeš pogriješiti! ("Go on, choose a number, you will surely fail!").

 Finland

-In Finland, where Hugo was introduced by game journalist-turned-producer Jussi-Pekka Kossila after he saw it Denmark in 1992, two different 30-minute Hugo shows were aired at the same time by Yle TV2, one for adults and one for children, achieving an 18% market share by 1996.
-The programs were originally presented by Taru Valkeapää (1993–94), who was chosen from among 45 candidates, and later by Marika Saukkonen, with Hugo voiced by Harri Hyttinen and Skylla (Scylla) voiced by Eija Ahvo.
-Even after the game show had ended, Hugo's character would continue to appear a host of an educational program.
-Finnish Hugo merchandise included a music CD release DJ Hugo with dance hits of 1993.
+The Finnish Hugo was introduced by game journalist-turned-producer Jussi-Pekka Kossila after he saw it Denmark in 1992, two different 30-minute Hugo shows were aired at the same time by Yle TV2, one for adults and one for children, achieving an 18% market share by 1996.
+The programs were originally presented by Taru Valkeapää (1993–94), who was chosen from among 45 candidates, and later by Marika Saukkonen, with Hugo voiced by Harri Hyttinen and Skylla (Scylla) by Meiju Suvas.
+Even after the game show had ended, Hugo's character would continue to appear as a host of an educational program.
+Finland's original Hugo merchandise included a music CD release DJ Hugo with dance hits of 1993.

 France

-In France, the program was called Hugo Délire ("Hugo Madness") and Les Délires d'Hugo ("Hugo Delusions") and was hosted on France3 by Karen Cheryl, with the actor Philippe Bruneau voicing Hugo.
-Hugo Délire was produced by the company Tilt Productions (later Adventure Lines Productions, founded in 1972 by Jacques Antoine), garnered an average of 25,000 participants per evening, the figure that might have climbed to 40,000 at the peak of its popularity when it was amassing up to 6 million simultaneous viewers.
+The French version of the program was called Hugo Délire ("Hugo Frenzy").
+Hugo Délire was hosted on France 3 by Karen Cheryl, with the actor Philippe Bruneau voicing Hugo, and was produced by Jacques Antoine's company Tilt Productions (later Adventure Lines Productions).
+It garnered an average of 25,000 participants per evening, the figure that might have climbed to 40,000 at the peak of its popularity when it was amassing up to 6 million simultaneous viewers.
 The show achieved cult status among French children of the 1990s.